LinuxInLondon/LinuxingInLondon.github.io/README.md

 Thanks
 ======

+Thanks
-This newsletter would not have been possible without the help of those lovely people at Skills Matter, Wendy, Russell, Nic, Herman, Fraser and Lovella.
+This newsletter would not have been possible without the help of those lovely people at Skills Matter, Wendy, Russell, Nic, Ali, Megan Herman, Fraser and Lovella.
 Including but not limited to Alan and his team at Red Hat, Andrew and the IBMers, Stephen at SUSE.
 Henrietta, Adele and Rachael at eSynergy Solutions and many more, you know who you are. :)